Steam has agreed to remove all banned content from Russia, according to a censorship agency

 David Arakhamia is the leader of Zelensky’s Servant of the People, a parliamentary group.
 He made comments to the Kyiv Independent.

-(FT), Oct.
+Financial Times (FT), Oct.
 15, reported that Elina Valtonen, Finnish Foreign Minister, warned that Western countries are becoming tired of their support for Ukraine and called for a stronger commitment to backing Kyiv.

-According to a Harvard CAPS/Harris survey, 48% of voters in swing states who said they’d vote early supported Trump while 47% supported Harris.
+According to a Harvard CAPS/Harris survey, 48% of voters in who said they’d vote early supported Trump while 47% supported Harris.
 Another 5% of voters said they had voted or chose another candidate.

-Mark Rutte stated in an interview with Reuters on October 13 and German radio Hessischer Rundfunk that “the message (to Russian president Vladimir Putin) is that he won’t get his way.
+stated in an interview with Reuters on October 13 and German radio Hessischer Rundfunk that “the message (to Russian president Vladimir Putin) is that he won’t get his way.
 Ukraine will prevail.”

 “With the beginning of the “heating season,” we can expect massive Russian attacks on the energy sector,” Oleksandrlytvynenko said, National Security and Defense Council Sec.